-Occasionally there were tables that needed to be altered after other tables were uploaded because of constraint violations and referential integrity concerns.
-These were typically handled with SQL+.
+In certain instances , preexisting tables needed to be altered after other tables were uploaded because of constraint violations and referential integrity concerns.
+These changes were typically handled with SQL+.
 The names of any tables proposed during requirements analysis that contained the term Procedure were given a prefix of Vet_ ; this was to avoid confusion with the Oracle structured program units called “Procedures” [figure 14].